matiaspl/pirsclockbasic/README.md

 ***

-PiRSClock-Basic is currently stable and ready for use where needed.
+PiRSClock-Basic is currently stable and ready for use.

 ## Installation for Raspberry Pi